How Much Time Does A Market Research Project Take?

 Week 2-3: Recruit participants.
 Write and approve interview guide or moderator’s guide.

 Week 4-5: Conduct research.
 This may take less than two weeks, depending on your goals.
-Four to six focus groups all in the US are usually done in just one week.
+Four focus groups all in the US can be done in just one week if everyone is available.

-Week 6: Write and present market research report.
+Week 6-7: Write and present market research report.

 WARNING: The biggest schedule slippage that happens, aside from getting all the approvals in place for the project go-ahead of course, is with identifying internal participant contacts.
 Using in-house lists or asking account managers to give us their contacts for recruiting may be time consuming and the schedule should be adjusted as needed.

 Week 1: Project go-ahead.
 Determine goals.
 Identify lists for participation.
-Write and approve questions.
-Upload them to survey tool.

-Week 3: Close survey.
+Week 4: Close survey.
 Do analysis including filtering and correlating findings.
 Write market research report.

 If the survey is being conducted as a collateral piece to support outbound marketing efforts such as PR or lead gen, add another week for copy-editing and layout.